 How to Become a Benefits Manager

-What education or degrees do I need to become a Compensation and Benefits Manager?
+What education is needed to be a Compensation and Benefits Manager?

 How many years of work experience do I need?

-Career changers with experience as a Compensation and Benefits Manager sometimes find work in one of the following fields:
+Those who work as a Compensation and Benefits Manager sometimes switch careers to one of these choices:

 Image Credit: Arunkumar Umapathy via Creative Commons Attribution-Share Alike 4.0 International